Aravind-Jalda/interview-prep/Prometheus/prometheus-q&a.md

 ---

 ## 1. What is Prometheus?
-Prometheus is an open-source monitoring and alerting tool.
+Prometheus is an open-source monitoring and alerting tool...
 It collects metrics from systems and stores them as time-series data.

 ---